Federal Air Marshal

 Federal Air Marshal Salary and Career Outlook

 The Transportation Security Administration has its own pay scale for employees.
-Federal air marshals are hired at Pay Band G. According to the latest pay scale, in 2017 the beginning salary at this level if $40,958 per year.
-The top salary at this level is $63,458 per year.
+Federal air marshals are hired at Pay Band D. According to the latest pay scale, in 2023 the beginning salary at this level was $32,357 per year.
+A promotion to Pay Band E brings a salary of $40,082 per year.
+A second promotion, to Pay Band F, brings a salary of $49,028 per year.
 In addition to your base salary, you can earn locality pay.
 This part of your pay is based on what office you are assigned to and the cost of living in that area.
+The average locality pay is 23.35%, meaning someone in Pay Band D can earn an additional $7,555, depending on location.

 Air marshals are some of the most secretive law enforcement professionals in the country.
 Air marshals must craft cover stories that relate to why they’re flying, where they’re going, and who they’re visiting.
 This allows marshals to interact with fellow passengers and look for red flags.
 For example, in April 2018, an unruly passenger threw coffee at other passengers, requiring a federal air marshal to step in.
 The woman assaulted the air marshal before he was able to subdue her and bring her to the back of the flight with him.
 With the risks that come with flying, the role of an air marshal has never been more important.